-In terms of the type of support requested, there were some isolated requests for assistance to help prevent the spread of Covid-19: in Malawi, a number of households asked for masks, even though the responses received suggest this has much to do with the fact their use has become compulsory, with non-compliance attracting a hefty fine.
+When people were asked what type of support would help them in the future, there were some isolated requests for assistance to help prevent the spread of Covid-19: in Malawi, a number of households asked for masks, even though the responses received suggest this has much to do with the fact their use has become compulsory, with non-compliance attracting a hefty fine.
 Otherwise, requests for assistance falls in to two broad categories - help to get over the immediate shock of increasing prices and the loss of employment opportunities and longer-term support to help people re-build their livelihoods.
 In Somalia, the request for immediate support was particularly focussed on recent arrivals into the IDP settlements, while in Bangladesh, the clear preference was to provide this support in the form of cash, rather than in-kind, allowing people to buy what they want and even to support their small businesses.
 In all contexts, respondents spoke of the need for longer-term assistance that would help them build up a livelihood, generally starting a small business, while others hoped to receive assistance to keep their small businesses going.

-4.0 Looking to the Future
+5.0 Looking to the Future

-It is clear that between June and August the nature of the Covid-19 crisis has changed - moving from what was perceived as an immediate health emergency to a chronic social and economic one where people start to learn to live with the virus and address many of the challenges the initial responses have caused.
-While residual levels of fear of the virus can be seen amongst the people interviewed this is increasingly tempered with a sense that the threat is no longer as relevant to them, other priorities have come to the fore and amongst some there are signs of optimism that things will return to normal.
+It is clear that between June and September the nature of the Covid-19 crisis has changed - moving from what was perceived as an immediate health emergency to a chronic social and economic one where people start to learn to live with the virus and address or cope with many of the secondary challenges the initial responses have caused.
+While residual levels of fear of the virus can be seen amongst the people interviewed, this is increasingly tempered with a sense that the threat is no longer as relevant to them, other priorities have come to the fore and amongst some there are signs of optimism that things will return to normal.

 The secondary impact of the Covid-19 pandemic and the policy responses put in place by governments in an effort to address the health crisis vary across contexts.
 In many cases, these compound existing weaknesses and seasonal challenges.
-Globally, there have been warnings about the potential impacts on food security201 and vaccination levels21, while the economic impacts described by our respondents as people lose their current employment, opportunities for short-term work are curtailed and returns on small-scale trading businesses decline, are yet to be fully understood.
+Globally, there have been warnings about the potential impacts on poverty levels24, food security251 and vaccination rates26.
+The economic impacts described by our respondents as people lose their current employment, opportunities for short-term work are curtailed and returns on small-scale trading businesses decline, are yet to be fully understood, though it seems likely that these will disproportionately affect the poorest.
 The long-term impact on children of increased levels of malnutrition and the non-accessibility of education for such a long period will have repercussions for many years, with the impact of the pandemic on education, in particular for girls, having the potential to damage irrevocably their longer-term opportunities.

 Within this, it is the poorest, despite high levels of knowledge, who face the greatest challenges in terms of following guidelines, often having to make decisions that entail a trade-off between meeting their immediate needs and protecting themselves from the pandemic.
-While many people face economic hardship, it is the poorest who were least able to deal with the shock and who are being excluded from government responses, partially driven by their lack of voice.
+While many people face economic hardship, it is the poorest who are least able to deal with the shock and in some instances who are being excluded from government responses, partially driven by their lack of voice.
 Children from the poorest families have been least able to continue their education through accessing lessons on radio and the internet, and who report being excluded from government services due to their inability to wear masks, or demand the support that has been promised.